 I took a video of an Iguana holding on for dear life to a tree.
 It was unbelievable…you often hear that animals know if bad weather/storms are coming and they get the hell out of dodge.
 Clearly this iguana was a risk taker.

 The wrath of Irma begins…At 2:10pm ET I posted on Facebook “2:10, no internet, please pray”.
 At that time, I heard the sound of a freight train, the sound always referenced during a bad tornado which I was familiar with growing up in Ohio.
 I mentioned it to my husband but he probably didn’t pay it much mind.
 We should have all been heading to the most center of the house.
 That sound, the sudden darkness in the middle of the day and the crazy quick extreme shift of the winds coming.
 My post never posted and now that I know the wrath that Irma had in her and was being broadcast on the news I’m glad it didn’t.
 I already had so many friends, family and coworkers worried I didn’t want to make it worse.
 I had no idea of the media coverage because we had no power and/or internet/cell service.
 Apparently, Irma was already breaking records.
 My husband and I continued to look through the windows in amazement…bad idea.
-We just left his room from looking through a window through the back of his room, shut the door and BANG, SHATTER, CRASH and the wind and rain got louder.
+We just left his room from looking through a window through the back of his room, shut the door and a loud BANG occurred and the wind and rain got louder.
 “What was that?”
 We just left the room, heard the noise, rushed back and saw a sharp-edged piece of wood came flying through his bedroom window about chest level where we were just standing.
 OMG, if we were still standing there, one of us could have been seriously injured and/or probably could have been killed.
 WTH!
 That shit was just random…nothing else seriously damaging occurred and/or did fortunately to his parents’ house during Irma.
 At that point I was scared and my incident response skills kicked in…” everything to the middle of the house, move this stuff out of this room to the living room, after you fix the window everyone needs to sit in the bathroom”.
 Yea…not so much…the sounds of large tree stumps and branches snapping was heard on a regular basis.
 That tree across the street that Momma T knew was going to fall, we watched it break limb by limb and fall.
 The mango trees were next…

 Soon after the window break water was coming in under the galvanized steel roof and through the windows on the back side of the house.
 The wind, rain and pressure of the storm was unreal.
 We were constantly putting down towels and linens, wringing them out and putting them back down.
 This went on for hours.
 Finally, around 5pm ET, the worst of Irma had started to pass.